Nico-FR/TADkit_dev2/README.md

 -   bigwig to plot coverage datas (e.g RNAseq…),
 -   bed to plot annotations (e.g genes…).

-Note that most of the functions refer to the so called TAD but it also work for other kind of domains (e.g compartments).

 ## 3.1 TADplot

 Let start with the most basic usage: